-Private investigator says he unlawfully obtained personal details about Meghan Markle, including her social security number
+Private investigator says he skirted laws to get info on Meghan Markle, sell it to the Sun tabloid

 On Nov.
 8, 2016, Harry released a remarkable statement, officially announcing that he was in a relationship with Meghan, and condemning the coverage of her in some parts of the media.

 Hanks is a well-known private investigator who says he’s worked for the British tabloids for years.
-He says he’s worked for law enforcement agencies, the American tabloid television shows, “A Current Affair” and “Hard Copy,” and helped track down information on stories about Jeffrey Epstein.
+He says he’s worked for law enforcement agencies, the American tabloid television shows, “A Current Affair” and “Hard Copy,” and helped track down information on stories about sex-offender Jeffrey Epstein.
 Hanks has also served a number of jail terms; most recently, in 2017, he was found guilty of extortion and spent 16 months in jail.

 There was a time, he said, his biggest clients were British tabloids.
 Before the 2011 phone hacking scandal that rocked the British establishment and led to the closure of the Rupert Murdoch-owned News of the World tabloid, Hanks said he was making about $120,000 a year from the British tabloids.
 Afterward, he said, the only British paper that would employ him was the Sun tabloid.
 Hanks said he was made to sign a letter saying he wouldn’t do anything illegal.